• Skip to primary navigation

 adding flour to the yeast liquid

-• Mix well with a spatula or wooden spoon.
-Finish with a bit of hand kneading to get all the flour incorporated for a few minutes in the bowl.
-Add a little more flour or water to make it relatively light and still a little sticky or too firm.
+• Add a little more flour or water to make it relatively light and still a little sticky or too firm.
 Usually, you won't need to add anything.
 Lightly coat the dough and the bowl with a bit of oil.

 hand kneeding dough in a large bowl